Frequently Asked Questions About Ordering Your Rees Concert Line Harp

 What forms of payment do you accept?

-On-line we accept Visa, MasterCard, Discover, American Express and PayPal.
+On-line we accept Visa, MasterCard, Discover, American Express, Stripe and PayPal.
 We accept domestic checks and, if you are picking-up your harp, cash.
 We also accept both domestic and international wire transfers.

 May I make payments?